Social Issues

 Eli Reed Tunica.
 Mississippi.
 USA.
 1985. © Eli Reed | Magnum Photos

 Harlem, NYC, 1970.
 Eli Reed, then aged 24 and not yet a world-renowned photographer, was circling the streets trying to find a parking spot.
-A New Jersey local, this was his first time in the Manhattan neighbourhood and he wasn’t entirely confident that his car would still be there when he returned.
+A New Jersey local, this was his first time in the Manhattan neighborhood and he wasn’t entirely confident that his car would still be there when he returned.
 Reed was on his very first photographic assignment, covering a fundraising concert put on by the Young Lords, a national civil and human rights movement which began in Spanish Harlem.

 Eli Reed Antiracism March.
 Forsyth County, Georgia.
 USA.
 1987. © Eli Reed | Magnum Photos